 Jasper is currently in a “Recovery Era” following the 2024 wildfires.
 For the 2026 traveller, this means a unique, intentional experience.

-• Logistics Note: While some services are still being rebuilt, the townsite is fully operational.
-Booking your accommodation 6-8 months in advance is mandatory due to reduced inventory.
+- Logistics Note: While some services are still being rebuilt, the townsite is fully operational.
+Booking accommodation 6–8 months in advance is strongly recommended due to reduced inventory.

 6. Critical Rockies Logistics (The Gaps)

-• The 30-Metre Rule: Maintain a distance of at least 30 metres (three bus lengths).
-If the elk looks at you, you are too close.
+- The 30-Metre Rule: Maintain a distance of at least 30 metres (three bus lengths).
+If an elk looks at you, you are too close.

 About the Author